wgmo/graphtik/docs/source/plotting.rst

 ``results``
     the values dict, if any; it maybe a *zip* of the provides with the actual returned values of the function, ot the raw results.

+``executed```
+    a set with the operation nodes & instructions executed till the error happened.

+Ofcourse you may use many of the above "jetsam" values when plotting.

 .. note::
    The :ref:`plotting` capabilities, along with the above annotation of exceptions